 * Nov.
 29th, 2016: Schantz participated in a Colorado Book Award reading at the Boulder Bookstore at 7:00 p.m.

-* Spring 2016: Fig has been selected as the campus-read for the 2016 Fall Semester at Front Range Community College (Boulder County Campus in Longmont, Colorado).
-Events TBA.
-Schantz teaches Creative Writing and works in the Writing Center at this campus and was nominated for the Master Teacher Award (Spring 2016).
+* Spring 2016: Fig was selected as the campus-read for the 2016 Fall Semester at Front Range Community College (Boulder County Campus in Longmont, Colorado).

 * Sept.
 20th, 2016 & Sept.
-22nd, 2016: Stories on Stage, in partnership with the Jaipur Literary Festival, will be performing a section from Schantz's novel, Fig. Schantz will be available for a talk-back following both performances.
-The first performance will be in the Canyon Theater at the Boulder Public Library (1001 Arapahoe Ave in Boulder) on Tues., Sept.
-20th at 6:30 pm.
-The second performance will be on Thurs., Sept.
-22nd at The Park Hill Library in Denver, CO (4705 Montview Blvd.), at 7:00 pm.
-Excerpts from Fig will be performed by Kyra Lindsay and Regina Fernandez Steffen will read “The Good Times Are Killing Me” by Erika Krouse.
+22nd, 2016: Stories on Stage, in partnership with the Jaipur Literary Festival, performed a section from Schantz's novel, Fig. Schantz was available for a talk-back following both performances.
+The first performance was in the Canyon Theater at the Boulder Public Library (1001 Arapahoe Ave in Boulder) on Sept.
+20th and the second performance was Sept.
+22nd at The Park Hill Library in Denver, CO.
+Excerpts from Fig will be performed by Kyra Lindsay and Regina Fernandez Steffen will perform “The Good Times Are Killing Me” by Erika Krouse.

-* April 8th, 2016: Schantz has been invited to discuss Fig, and the writing process, at the BookBar in Denver, Colorado on Friday, April 8th (just two days before her other reading there) by the Public Library Association because they have graciously chosen Fig for their Reading Group series.
-The event begins at 7:00 p.m. and ends at 9:00 p.m.
+* April 8th, 2016: Schantz was invited to discuss Fig, and the writing process, at the BookBar in Denver, Colorado on Friday, April 8th by the Public Library Association because they have graciously chosen Fig for their Reading Group series.

-* 2016: The trade paperback of Fig came out in March, 2016, and is available for purchase via Amazon, Barnes & Noble, Indiebound, but as always, we encourage you to support your local independantly owned and operated bookstores whenever possible.
+* March 2016: The trade paperback of Fig came outand is available for purchase via Amazon, Barnes & Noble, Indiebound, but as always, we encourage you to support your local independently owned & operated bookstores when you can.

-* March 21st, 2016: Schantz reads from her new novel, Roadside Altars, (work-in-progress) as a part of the Jaipur Literary Festival at the Twisted Pine Brewery in Boulder, Colorado (3201 Walnut) with local poet, Ruth Ellen Kocher, Monday, March 21st, 2016.
-Doors open at 6:00 p.m.
+* March 21st, 2016: Schantz read from her novel-in-progress Roadside Altars as a part of the Jaipur Literary Festival at the Twisted Pine Brewery in Boulder, Colorado (3201 Walnut) with local poet, Ruth Ellen Kocher.

 * Sept.
 24th-Oct.
-29th, 2016: The next (W)rites of Passage Seasonally-Inspired Creative Writing Workshop Series is "Horological Fall."
-This series is six weeks long instead of four and will begin Sept.
-24th, 2016 and end Oct.
-29th, 2016.
-It will explore the following sub-themes in this order: Week 1: Time; Week 2: Nostalgia; Week 3: Memory & Erasure; Week 4: Fate; Week 5: The Future; and finally, Week 6: Hope & Healing.
-If you are interested in participating, please email Sarah at email@example.com or visit the website: www.writesofpassage.org. $300 for all six weeks (includes a 20 page critique) or $60 per individual Saturday.
+29th, 2016: Schantz hosted and facilitated a (W)rites of Passage Workshop HOROLOGICAL FALL.
+This series was six weeks long and explored the following sub themes: Time; Nostalgia; Memory & Erasure; Fate; The Future; and finally, Hope & Healing. $300 for all six weeks (includes a 20 page critique) or $60 per individual Saturday.

-* 2015: Here is an interview with the author conducted by the literary journal, Midwestern Gothic in which Schantz discusses the importance of magic: http://midwestgothic.com/2015/06/interview-sarah-elizabeth-schantz/
+* 2015: Here is an interview with the author conducted by literary journal Midwestern Gothic in which Schantz discusses the importance of magic: http://midwestgothic.com/2015/06/interview-sarah-elizabeth-schantz/

 * 2015: In this blog, the author of Fig was invited to write about who'd she cast in the film version (or maybe TV show) of the book.
 See if her cast is the same as the one you imagined while reading: http://americareads.blogspot.com/2015/05/sarah-elizabeth-schantzs-fig-movie.html

-* June 15th, 2015: Schantz has been invited to participate in a panel, "The Essence of Darkness," at the Lit Fest Book Fair hosted by Lighthouse Writers in Denver on Monday, June 15th from 8:00-9:30 p.m.
+* June 15th, 2015: Schantz was invited to participate in the panel "The Essence of Darkness" at the Lit Fest Book Fair hosted by Lighthouse Writers in Denver from 8:00-9:30 p.m.

-* June 25th-27th, 2015: Simon & Schuster is sending Schantz to the ALA conference in San Francisco the last weekend of June, 2015 (25th-27th).
-She will participate in a panel for debut writers and have a chance to meet the nation's top librarians.
+* June 25th-27th, 2015: Simon & Schuster sent Schantz to the ALA conference in San Francisco the last weekend of June, 2015 (25th-27th).
+She participated in a panel for debut writers and had a chance to meet the nation's top librarians.

 * 2015: An interview with Schantz regarding the issue of dermatillomania (compulsive skin-picking) in her debut novel, Fig: http://www.skinpick.com/Q-and-A-with-Sarah-Elizabeth-Schantz